James G. Martin: Early life and education

-James Grubbs Martin was born on December 11, 1935, in Savannah, Chatham County, Georgia and subsequently raised in South Carolina.
+James Grubbs Martin was born on December 11, 1935, in Savannah, and subsequently raised in South Carolina.
 He graduated from Davidson College in 1957 with a Bachelor of Science degree.
 Shortly after graduation, on June 1, he married Dorothy Ann McAulay of Charlotte, North Carolina.
 An avid tuba player, he was a member of Phi Mu Alpha Sinfonia music fraternity and Beta Theta Pi Social Fraternity while an undergraduate at Davidson.

 Academic career

 Martin received his PhD in chemistry from Princeton University in 1960, after completing a doctoral dissertation titled "Stereochemistry of the Diels-Alder reaction."
 He then served as an associate professor of chemistry at his alma mater Davidson College until 1972.
 As a professor at Davidson, he advised the school's Young Republicans chapter.

 Political career

 Martin registered as a member of the Republican Party in 1961 or 1962.
 He later explained, "I joined with the minority party because I felt the south needed two-party competition."
 In 1966, he was elected to the Mecklenburg County Board of Commissioners.
 He served for seven years, chairing the body from 1967 to 1968, and briefly in 1971.
 He was a president of the North Carolina Association of County Commissioners.